Check out Voracity's simple subscription, and affordable opex, model.

 Voracity includes probably more than you'll need in the base edition.
 Add-on components do cost more, as do sales and services provided by IRI resellers and authorized Voracity experts.

 Voracity's front-end, the IRI Workbench GUI, is completely free.
 Use it, work with it, and distribute it.
 Pass it through your organization to foster data discovery, collaborative solution design, and metadata exchange.
-Ask us about a freemium version that will also perform enough back-end functions to actually get some real work done!
+A pending freemium version of Voracity will accomplish many tasks in smaller data environments.

 The back-end package (CLI executable) is licensed for five years.
 The license applies to the total number - not the configuration - of systems you license each term.